Automating Software Provisioning on Windows with PowerShell and WinGet

 Abstract

-This article presents a lightweight and repeatable approach to software provisioning on Windows, using native tooling such as PowerShell and WinGet to support more controlled and standardized deployment workflows.
+This article presents a simple and repeatable approach to software provisioning on Windows using PowerShell and WinGet.
+The objective is to keep workstation preparation transparent, controlled, and easy to adapt without introducing unnecessary complexity.

 Overview